DevOpsPlayground/Hands-on-with-Hashicorp-Vault/readme.md

 The first step to use a secret engine in vault is to enable the engine mount.
 Below is the curl command to enable the rabbitmq secret engine.

+This creates an secret engine of type `rabbitmq` at path `/rabbitmq`

 ``` bash
 curl --request POST http://127.0.0.1:8200/v1/sys/mounts/rabbitmq \
     --header "X-Vault-Token: root" \